percona/pbm-docs/docs/usage/backup-priority.md

 # Adjust node priority for backups

-In Percona Backup for MongoDB prior to version 1.5.0, the `pbm-agent` to do a backup is elected randomly among secondary nodes in a replica set.
+By default, the `pbm-agent` to do a backup is elected randomly among secondary nodes in a replica set.
 In sharded cluster deployments, the `pbm-agent` is elected among the secondary nodes in every shard and the config server replica sets.
 If no secondary node responds in a defined period, then the `pbm-agent` on the primary node is elected to do a backup.

 As of version 1.5.0, you can influence the `pbm-agent` election by assigning a priority to `mongod` nodes in the Percona Backup for MongoDB [configuration file](../reference/config.md).